The aim of this epic expedition is to cross the African island of Madagascar from peak to sea. The challenges of this are twofold.

 - Specialist Secret Compass leader with full medical and communications kits.

-- Specialist guides and instructors.
+- Local guides and support team.

 - All food (snacks and meals) and soft drinks.